robosam2003/Quadruped-Knightcrawler/README.md

-# Quadruped-Knightcrawler
+# Quadruped-Knightcrawler - A project from a simpler time...

-## An old project from a simpler time...
+### September 2019 - May 2020

 This was a really fun one, A four legged robot that took on many forms, including the "Knightcrawler" from Batman (below), eventually becoming a robot dog.